Get detailed process information on a Windows machine [tasklist command]

 Process output in CSV format

-It can also be output separated by commas.
-In addition, TABLE (default) and LIST can be specified.
+You can also output data separated by commas.
+You can also specify TABLE (default) or LIST

 tasklist /v /fo csv

-if you paste it into a spreadsheet as is, you can check it like this and it's convenient because you can sort it properly.
+⇩⇩⇩If you paste it into a spreadsheet as is, you can check it like this and it's convenient because you can sort it just fine.

 Search by module name

-For example, use ⇩ to display the processes of modules that start with "win*".
+For example, pressing ⇩ will display processes for modules that start with "win*"

 tasklist /m win*

-will be able to identify processes that are using a high amount of memory and conduct detailed investigations into what kind of processes are running.
+you can identify processes with high memory usage and perform detailed investigations into what processes are running.

 complete